AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 * Considerations for localized adaptive forms:
   * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an adaptive form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
   * [Disable using browser locale](supporting-new-language-localization.md#how-localization-of-adaptive-form-works) for URLs with format `http://host:port/content/forms/af/<adaptivefName>.html`.
   * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is disabled, the non-localized version of the adaptive form is served.
+The non-localized language is the language used while developing the adaptive form.
 The locale configured for your browser (browser locale) is not taken into consideration and a non-localized version of the adaptive form is served.
   * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served, if available.
 The language of the localized adaptive form is based on the locale configured for your browser (browser locale).
 It can lead to [caching only first instance of an adaptive form].
 To prevent the issue from happening on your instance, see [troubleshooting](#only-first-insatnce-of-adptive-forms-is-cached).

 ## Pre-requisites {#pre-requisites}